We may earn a commission from links on our site, but this doesn’t affect our reviews. Learn more.

 What Are The Fees To Sell Bitcoin?

-The fees incurred when selling Bitcoin depends on the method selected and the platform the investor uses.
+The fees incurred when selling Bitcoin depend on the method selected and the platform the investor uses.
 When using an exchange to sell BTC, the fees charged usually come at a flat rate.
-For instance, Binance is one of the most economical exchanges that charge 0.1% to sell Bitcoin.
+For instance, Binance is one of the most economical exchanges that charges 0.1% to sell Bitcoin and is an ideal platform for those who want to lower their crypto fees.
 Moreover, there are also fees to transfer Bitcoin between wallets and exchanges that should be considered.

 The peer-to-peer (P2P) option is another affordable means of selling Bitcoin.
 The process entails a seller transferring the digital asset to escrow; then, the buyer makes payment.
 After the seller confirms the payment, they instruct the exchange to release the crypto in escrow to the buyer.